 Decrease the need for longer-term treatment

-I am available for online sessions only.
 More information on practice policies and fees can be found here.

 Therapeutic Beekeeping